• Home

 Steam Early Access Graduates in 2025

-Steam’s Early Access program has long served as a proving ground for PC developers, offering a way to build audiences and gather feedback before a full launch.
+Steam's Early Access program has long served as a proving ground for PC developers, offering a way to build audiences and gather feedback before a full launch.
 In 2025, the performance of games moving from Early Access to version 1.0 shows a market that is stable but less generous than many studios may hope.
-New data from GameDiscoverCo’s tracking system presents a grounded look at how these titles actually performed, and the results point to a shift in how impactful 1.0 releases really are on Steam today.
+New tracking data presents a grounded look at how these titles actually performed, and the results point to a shift in how impactful 1.0 releases really are on Steam today.

 Changing Expectations for the 1.0 Transition